-Sanctuary zones take up only 6% of our coastal waters ‑ that means you can still enjoy recreational fishing in 94% of our state waters, including public jetties, breakwaters and popular beaches.
+Sanctuary zones protect approximately 6 per cent of our coastal waters ‑ that means you can still enjoy recreational fishing in 94 per cent of our state waters, including public jetties, breakwaters and popular beaches.

 Sanctuary zones within marine parks have been set aside to help protect breeding grounds and other areas vital to marine life.